temportalflux/temportalflux.github.io/public/raw_posts/2019-02-02-stray-golums-snakes-spaghetti.md

 sinusoidal waves aka the wiggle function.
 If timed correctly, this would simulate the
 [natural movement of snakes](https://en.wikipedia.org/wiki/Snake#Locomotion) where the input correlated to the distance traveled per tick.
+This is also similar to [WoW's Cloud Serpents](https://www.youtube.com/watch?v=Xu4k7OHp0p8).
 Not much more of this as of yet, as there is no skeleton to mess with yet.
 I will add an addendum here when there is more to show if its before the end of the sprint, otherwise stay tuned for next week's post.